zprintz/golf-data-analyzer/README.md

 **Due October 26, 11:59pm**
    1. Accuracy in Predicting the #1 Player:

-         A: Model predicts the #1 player in its top 30, 4/6 times or more.
+         A: Model predicts the #1 player in its top 30 4/6 times or more.

-         B: Model predicts the #1 player in its top 30, 3/6 times.
+         B: Model predicts the #1 player in its top 30 3/6 times.

-         C: Model predicts the #1 player in its top 30, 2/6 times.
+         C: Model predicts the #1 player in its top 30 2/6 times.

-         D: Model predicts the #1 player in its top 30, 1/6 times.
+         D: Model predicts the #1 player in its top 30 1/6 times.

-         F: Model never predicts the #1 player in its top 30 in 6 attempts.
+         F: Model never predicts the #1 player in its top 30.

    2. Accuracy in Predicting the Tournament's Top 10: